 If an inmate believes a complaint is of a sensitive nature and he would be adversely affected if the complaint became known to the institution, he may file the complaint directly to the Regional Director.
 The inmate must explain, in writing, the reason for not filing the complaint with the institution.
 If the Regional Director agrees the complaint is sensitive, it shall be accepted and a response to the complaint will be processed.
-If the Regional Director does not agree the complaint is sensitive, the inmate will be advised in writing of that determination and the complaint will be returned.
+If the Regional Director addressed and the complaint will be returned.
 The inmate may then pursue the matter by filing a BP-9 at the institution.